MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/learner-action-events-infrastructure.md

 2. **Course Start Event**: This will be called when a learner starts a course, this is same as lesson starting since Grab only has 1 video lesson in the system (at least with the current migration)
 3. **Module Completion**: This will be the completion of either the lesson or the exam in the course
 4. **Course Completion**: This will be the Course Completion event sent once the Exam is passed

-### Application Configurations

-To enable these configurations, following Application Settings must be enabled.
-Refer [this document](../../settings/configurations-on-the-training-platform.md#steps-to-set-the-configurations-on-the-platform) to check the steps to enable these configurations from your Azure portal.

-1. **Features:Events:Login** : Application Settings for subscribing to login event
-2. **Features:Events:CourseStart** : Application Settings for subscribing to course start event
-3. **Features:Events:ModuleCompletion** : Application Settings for subscribing to module completion event
-4. **Features:Events:CourseCompletion** : Application Settings for subscribing to course completion event

 ### Sample Sequence of Events